GPFS vs NFS

 Maintenance

 The NFS client and server are much less difficult to set up and maintain.
 The debugging tools are sophisticated.
-PFS has the much higher infrastructure and maintenance costs than any other distributed file system procedure because they are used for Elevated Performance Computing.
+GPFS incurs significantly higher infrastructure and maintenance costs compared to other distributed file systems due to its usage in High-Performance Computing (HPC) environments.

 Scalability